arcanecode/Managing_SSIS_Projects/Documentation/CourseOutline.md

 In this demo, students will see how to setup multiple environments, then see the results of executing a package project under different environments.

 Target Time: 10:00

+## Module 8 - Using the Catalog for Logging

+### Learning Objectives

+* Learning about automatic logging
+* Learn how to query the catalog for log data

+### Demo Description

+The demo will start by executing a package and learn that logging is automatic.
+Students will then be taken to the catalog, where they will be shown how to query the log tables for useful information.

+Target Time: 10:00

+## Module 9 - Developing Custom Logging

+### Learning Objectives

+* Learn to use custom script tasks for logging

+### Demo Description

+In this demo students will see how to use script tasks in order to perform custom logging actions.
+They will then see how to query their own custom logs.

+Target Time: 15:00

 ## Module 10 - Creating an SSIS Package Template for Re-use